This blog is written by our clinicians and aims to keep patients informed with up to date information on medical conditions.

-In April, the British Association for Sexual Health and HIV reported that 54% of sexual health clinics had closed due to pandemic pressures, with over half of facilities experiencing staff capacities at less than half of their normal.
-As the initial wave subsided, many clinics were able to partly restore their services, and provide routine sexual health care.
+Last year, the British Association for Sexual Health and HIV reported that 54% of sexual health clinics had closed due to pandemic pressures, with over half of facilities experiencing staff capacities at less than 50% of their normal levels.
+As the initial wave subsided, many clinics were able to partly restore their services and provide routine sexual health care.

-As the second wave begins to take its toll on health services, it is important to know where you can turn when you have sexual health concerns.
-Accessing healthcare during the pandemic may seem like a challenge, but services are available.
+As the pandemic continues to take its toll on health services, it is important to know where you can turn when you have sexual health concerns.
+Accessing healthcare during may seem like a challenge, but services are available.

 Is it possible that you have an STI?

 The following symptoms may be signs that you have an STI:

 - Blisters or sores on your genitals, or in your mouth

 - Lumps or bumps on your genitals, or in the surrounding groin area

 If you have had unprotected sex and believe you may be at risk of an STI, we would advise seeking medical advice – even if you have not yet noticed any symptoms.

 What to do if you think you have an STI